 Your estate agent will assist you with this information and advise you to ensure you make the right choice.
 The general condition of the house is also an important pricing factor in home buying.

 Take into consideration maintenance in or around the building when making an offer.

-Once you have made up your mind sign an offer to purchase with the seller.
-However, be sure to add the following clause to the contract: “The sale is dependent on a satisfactory home inspection“.
+At this stage, be sure to add the following clause to the contract: “The sale is dependent on a satisfactory home inspection“.
 The importance of a home inspection is paramount.
 How else will you determine the actual condition of the home?

 Applying for a home loan

 When applying for a home loan, you will need the following documents:

 - A South African bar-coded or Smart Card identification document.

 - Proof of current residential address, such as a municipal account, Telkom account or valid TV license.